DataDog/documentation/content/logs/languages/php.md

 Alternatively, install it manually:

-1. Download Monolog from the reposiotry and include it to the librairies
+1. Download Monolog from the repository and include it to the libraries
 2. Initialize the instance in the application's bootstrap

     ```php